jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Until recently the browsers simply didn't offer enough details to measure [rendering performance](https://speedcurve.com/blog/rendering-metrics/), and WebPageTest's **Speed Index** and **Visually Complete** became the gold standard.
 Those are quite complex metrics, created by taking a series of screenshots and analyzing how the rendered content changes over time, but you should [take a while to understand them](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index); they convey the user experience much better than simple metrics.

 Having said that, browsers (notably Chrome) did some progress in this area in 2018, by shipping in-browser APIs like `PerformanceObserver` which exposes events like [**First Contentful Paint** and **First Meaningful Paint**](https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics).
+If you're interested in the details, check [this Paul Irish's talk](https://www.youtube.com/watch?v=XvZ7-Uh0R4Q).

 # Invent custom metrics